michael-baas/autodidact-blog/_posts/2023-08-17-hello-world.md

 # Hello, World!

 Hello, World!
 The Autodidact Blog is a site dedicated to documenting my learning and understanding of technology.
+I will be using this site primarily as a quick reference for notes for myself.
+If you're reading this, I hope it helps you!